igiannakas/Homeassistant-scale-with-auto-tare-and-object-detection/README.md

 ## Additional Notes
 ### Understanding the Logic
 - Object detection is based on weight change and proximity confirmation.
-- Auto-tare ensures consistent zero-point calibration.
+The initial object detection is done based on rapid weight change, when an object is lifted or placed on the scale.
+The rate of weight change is controlled by the Add and Remove object threshold values.
+- If enabled, the proximity sensor is used to confirm whether an object is trully removed from the scale.
+After the configured delay, it checks the proximity sensor reading against the proximity threshold and if below, it assumes there is no object present on the scale
+- If enabled, it can auto-tare the device when the proximity sensor reads below the proximity threshold after the configured time has passed.
+This is usefull for automatic setting of the zero-point calibration when the scale is empty, as seen by the proximity sensor.

 ### Visual Feedback
-- Green Light: Object detected.
+- Green Light: Object detected on the scale
-- Blinking Red Light: No object detected.
+- Blinking Red Light: No object detected on the scale
+- LED is exposed to Homeassistant for control via automations

 ### Troubleshooting Tips
 - Inconsistent readings: Ensure stable mounting of the load cell.